Why is it called a dense bean salad? Find Out Now

 What is a Dense Bean Salad?

 Mediterranean bean salad with feta and olives.
+Why is it called a dense bean salad?

 A Mediterranean twist on dense bean salad with olives and feta.